 Common analytics metrics include:

 The age where HR was expected to produce huge monthly performance reports that may or may not be read is being rapidly supplanted by a brave new world where that same information is available on demand to anyone with the security credentials to access it.

 More advanced analytics can incorporate additional data sources, like internal communications, to measure morale and engagement through sentiment analysis, or third-party data, like HMRC, to benchmark your organisation against its competitors in areas like gender pay gap reporting.
 This makes data analytics a valuable resource, providing employers the opportunity to utilise HR and payroll software in addressing inequalities that might exist within their own organisation.

 And using modern HCM applications, you can create and share personalised dashboards with c-suite leaders, which they can then personalise further if they wish, and that will display a realtime snapshot of the metrics most pertinent to their sphere of responsibility.

 Become a data storyteller

 Metrics, analytics, spreadsheets and visualisations are a relatively new addition to our five million years of cognitive evolution.
-So, if you need to provoke action, or you require busy people to quickly understand and pay attention to an important point, it pays to use an ancient medium our monkey brains are innately wired to understand.
+So, if you need to provoke action, or you require busy staff to quickly understand and pay attention to an important point, it pays to use an ancient method of communication that all humans are innately wired to understand.
 Stories.

 The best analysts use data to tell a story, with visualisations highlighting how their metrics are relevant to key organisational challenges.